Mat-thieu/webcodecs-mp4-pipeline/README.md

 - Encode new frame in final video (VideoEncoder)
 - Mux new data chunk for final video (mp4-muxer)

 Each step has its own strategy and sometimes relies on some undocumented features to achieve backpressure.
-Other times the APIs are too limited to know a change is coming in, and so very short-interval polling is utilized here and there to check queue status.
+Other times the APIs are too limited, so very short-interval polling is utilized to check queue status.

 ## Running the project